 March 4, 2016

 For the second year in a row, Women in ETFs (WE) will ring the bells at stock exchanges around the world to celebrate International Women's Day (8 March).
-This year, WE is partnering with five other organizations in a growing momentum behind gender equality.
+This year, WE is partnering with five other organisations in a growing momentum behind gender equality.
 WE is leading 15 of the 34 stock exchange bell ringings at which WE will also host speakers to present the business case for women's economic empowerment.

-To commemorate International Women's Day, 34 stock exchanges from around the world joined Women in ETFs, UN Global Compact, UN Women, the Sustainable Stock Exchanges (SSE) Initiative, IFC, and the World Federation of Stock Exchanges, to "Ring the Bell for Gender Equality," raising awareness about the business case for women's economic empowerment and the opportunities for the private sector to advance gender equality and sustainable development.
+To commemorate International Women's Day, 34 stock exchanges from around the world joined Women in ETFs, UN Global Compact, UN Women, the Sustainable Stock Exchanges (SSE) Initiative, IFC, and the World Federation of Exchanges, to "Ring the Bell for Gender Equality," raising awareness about the business case for women's economic empowerment and the opportunities for the private sector to advance gender equality and sustainable development.

 "There is a natural synergy for WE to celebrate International Women's Day," said Joanne Hill, Co-Founder and Co-President of WE and Head of Institutional Investment Strategy at ProShares.
 "Stock exchanges are a key industry partner in the Exchange Traded Fund industry globally with whom WE and its members maintain strong ongoing relationships in our chapters around the globe.
 Stock exchanges provide a natural high-visibility platform in which to amplify the gender equality message", continued Hill.